-Does your company have an Icelandic customer who is not paying your invoice?
+Do you have an Icelandic customer who is not paying your company invoice?
 The trading culture and regulations in Iceland differ from those you are used to.
 That often makes debt collection in Iceland complicated.
 Our debt recovery lawyers have the means to make your debtor pay.
 From the moment you hand your debt recovery matter over to us, we will do our utmost to collect your money.
 We, a debt recovery law firm, have more than sixty years of knowledge and experience at our disposal to assist you with your commercial debt collection in Iceland.

 Suggestions when your Icelandic customer is not paying: